 WAWRC does not wish to compete with its members for hard-to-come-by funding and will aim for financial independence to support its minimal running costs.
 In common with our membership, WAWRC is run by volunteers.

-As WAWRC continues to develop, its objectives are, nearly seven years on, much more defined as a result of our growing understanding of the role we can play in supporting wildlife rehabilitators.
+As WAWRC continues to develop, its objectives are becoming much more defined as a result of our growing understanding of the role we can play in supporting wildlife rehabilitators.
 These objectives may, in the future, change again as both WAWRC and wildlife rehabilitation in WA continues to grow and develop.

 Currently, our aims are:

-If you're in Western Australia and you've found injured wildlife please call the Wildcare Helpline, 6am to 10.30pm daily, on (08) 9474 9055.
+If you're in Western Australia and you've found injured wildlife please call the 7 Day Wildcare Helpline on 9474 9055.
 The wildlife volunteers manning this phone will be able to put you in touch with the registered wildlife rehabilitator nearest to you, wherever you are in Western Australia.
 If you are not in Western Australia, please contact the agency responsible for wildlife in your State - (See our Links page for information about rehabilitators in other states).

-In the meantime please confine the animal safely and keep it warm in a dark, quiet place until you can get it to help.
+In the meantime please confine the animal safely and keep it warm (but do not provide supplemental heat) in a dark, quiet place until you can get it to help.
 Please do not feed the animal or give it water as this will delay treatment and may compromise the animal's outcome.

 Latest news and information: